PasarGuard/node/README.md

 # Overview

-Gozargah Node is developed by the Gozargah team to replace [Marzban-node](https://github.com/Gozargah/Marzban-node).
-It aims to be more stable, scalable, and efficient.
+The PasarGuard Node is developed by the PasarGuard team.
+It aims to be stable, scalable, and efficient.

-## Why Use Gozargah Node?
+## Why use the PasarGuard Node?

-We designed this project to be usable in any project, even without Marzban.
+We designed this project to be usable in any project, even without PasarGuard panel.
 You can run nodes with a simple script and the help of official libraries.
 We plan to expand supported cores after the testing stage, allowing you to use any core you want.

 ## Supported Cores